kylebarron/stata_kernel/docs/src/using_jupyter/console.md

 # Jupyter Console

-To use it as a console, run:
+To use it as a console, in your terminal or command prompt run:
 ```
-$ jupyter console --kernel stata
+jupyter console --kernel stata
 ```

 Example: